isabellapoles/LOTUS/README.md

                         --dataset-path './data' \
                         --model_configs 'config_s_deepliif.py' \
 ```
-The model's pre-trained weights and checkpoint variables for the *student* must be specified in the `configs/config_x_deepliif.py` file variables.
+The model's pre-trained weights and checkpoint variables for the *student* must be specified in the `configs/config_s_bonesai.py` and `configs/config_s_deepliif.py` files variables.

 **5. Model weights**